GWan1234/picoports/README.md

 # PicoPorts

-A USB-to-GPIO/ADC/I2C/UART interface based on the Raspberry Pi Pico 1.
+A USB-to-GPIO/ADC/I2C/UART interface based on the Raspberry Pi Pico.

 The goal of this project is to be as easy as possible to set up and use.
 This is achieved by